Josh Rosen: Junior year

-In the 2017 season opener at the Rose Bowl in Pasadena, California, Rosen completed 35-of-59 passes for 491 yards and four touchdowns to rally UCLA to a 45–44 win over Texas A&M, capped off by a touchdown pass to Jordan Lasley on a fake spike play with 48 seconds to go in the game.
+In the 2017 season opener at the Rose Bowl in Pasadena, California, Rosen completed 35-of-59 passes for 491 yards and four touchdowns to rally UCLA to a narrow 45–44 comeback victory over Texas A&M, capped off by a touchdown pass to Jordan Lasley on a fake spike play with 48 seconds to go in the game.
 The Bruins overcame a 34-point deficit, the largest comeback in school history and the second-most ever in the Football Bowl Subdivision (FBS).
 Texas A&M coach Kevin Sumlin said: "We knew he was smart....
 But the thing I was really impressed with was his toughness.
 We hit him and hit him a lot, and he got better.
-It's not supposed to work that way … especially in the fourth quarter."
+It's not supposed to work that way ... especially in the fourth quarter."

-The following week, Rosen was 22-of-25 for 329 yards and a career-high five touchdowns in a 56–23 win over Hawaii.
+The following week, Rosen was 22-of-25 for 329 yards and a career-high five touchdowns in a 56–23 victory over Hawaii.
 It was the 12th 300-yard game of his career, breaking the school record of 11 set previously by Cade McNown.
-He reached 2,000 yards for the season in five games, the fastest of any player in UCLA history.
-After five games, Rosen led the nation in passing yards (2,135), total offense (2,158), and touchdowns (17).
-On October 4, 2017, CBS Sports published a 2018 mock draft that had the Cleveland Browns selecting Rosen with the No. 1 overall pick.
+Rosen reached 2,000 yards for the season in five games, the fastest of any player in UCLA history.
+After five games, he led the nation in passing yards (2,135), total offense (2,158), and touchdowns (17).
+On October 4, 2017, CBS Sports published a 2018 mock draft that had the Cleveland Browns selecting Rosen with the first overall pick.
 On October 28, in a 44–23 loss against Washington, Rosen was forced out of the game in the third quarter due to a concussion, which he had tried hiding from coaches after being injured on a sack in the game's opening drive.
-He completed 12 of 21 passes for 93 yards and a touchdown, the first passing score the Huskies had surrendered in the Pac-12 all season.
-After missing one game, Rosen returned to the lineup and threw for 381 yards with one touchdown and also scored on a one-yard run in a 44–37 win over the Arizona State Sun Devils.
+Rosen completed 12 of 21 passes for 93 yards and a touchdown, the first passing score the Huskies had surrendered in the Pac-12 all season.
+After missing one game, Rosen returned to the lineup and threw for 381 yards and a touchdown while also scored on a one-yard run in a 44–37 victory over the Arizona State Sun Devils.
 In his first matchup against USC quarterback Sam Darnold, Rosen was 32 of 52 passing for 421 yards along with three touchdowns and an interception in a 28–23 loss to the Trojans.
-The two passers were among the top prospects for the 2018 NFL Draft.
+The two passers were among the top prospects for the 2018 NFL draft.
 In the regular season finale against California, Rosen led the Bruins to a 17–9 lead at the half, but was held out the rest of the game after suffering his second concussion.
 He suffered three sacks, including one late in the second quarter when he was slow to get up after being thrown to the ground.
 He finished 13-of-18 passing for 202 yards and two touchdowns, and the Bruins won 30–27 to become bowl-eligible.